KDE/digikam-doc/batch_queue/metadata_tools.rst

         - **Completely**: drop all XMP entries.
         - **Date**: drop the time-stamp.
         - **DigiKam**: drop all information from application namespace.
-        - **DigiKam image history**: drop only the versionning data from the application namespace.
+        - **DigiKam image history**: drop only the versioning data from the application namespace.
         - **Dublin Core**: drop only the entries from Dublin Core namespace.
         - **Exif**: drop only the translated Exif information stored in the dedicated namespace.
         - **Video**: drop only the entries from the Video namespace.